Choose Your Province/State of Service

 Customer Charge – The customer charge partially covers the cost of maintaining a safe and reliable natural gas distribution system.
 It includes things like meter reading, customer services and 24-hour emergency response.

 A facility carbon charge is included in the delivery or transportation charge on the bill.
 This charge is associated with the costs to operate Enbridge Gas’ facilities that deliver natural gas to you.
-Effective April 1, 2025, for the average residential customer, the total facility carbon charge represents about 38-41 cents annually, depending on your location.
+In January, there was an increase in the facility carbon charge from 0.0123 cents/m3 to 0.0145 cents/m3.
+For an average residential customer, this increase represented about 32-35 cents annually, depending on your location.

 Enbridge Gas buys natural gas at a number of market supply hubs in Western Canada and the U.S. We pay market prices for natural gas and then pay other pipeline companies to transport the gas from supply hubs into our distribution system in Ontario.
 We adjust the rates we charge our customers for these items quarterly to reflect changes in market prices, which are passed through to our customers without mark-up.
 In addition, there are adjustments for the difference between our forecast for natural gas and natural gas transportation market prices, storage and distribution costs and the actual costs from prior periods.

 The rates we charge customers for natural gas and gas transportation services are based on a forecast of the prices we expect to pay to buy these items from the market.
-Because the actual market costs can differ from our forecasts, adjustments are made quarterly (Jan.
+Because the actual market costs can differ from our forecasts, adjustments are sometimes made quarterly (Jan.
 1, April 1, July 1 and Oct.
 1) to either refund or collect the difference so that you only pay the actual costs for these services and nothing more.
-These costs are passed on to customers without any mark-up.
+Any costs are passed on to customers without any mark-up, subject to OEB review and approval.

+Enbridge Gas sets rates based on a forecast of the costs we expect to pay for natural gas supplies and transportation and then adjusts rates for the actual costs each quarter.
 Different areas of the province are served by a different mix of natural gas transportation pipelines and gas supply sources, and as such, the costs for Enbridge Gas to buy gas supplies and transportation services from the market vary by location.
 In addition, the costs to build and maintain a distribution pipeline system varies by the geographic location for several reasons including different soil conditions (e.g. rockier soil in the north), population density and the distance between homes/businesses and the need for and timing of infrastructure expansions and maintenance.
-These costs differences are reflected in the four geographically based rate zones.
+Any costs differences are reflected in the four geographically based rate zones.

 You’ll see two general types of natural gas rate changes during the calendar year.
 The first type occurs quarterly, on the first of January, April, July and October, to reflect changes in what Enbridge Gas expects to pay for gas commodity and transportation services, as well as differences between forecast and actual costs for prior periods.
 This is shown as a change in the gas commodity and transportation rates on your bill and may also appear as a small change in delivery rates as Enbridge Gas also uses natural gas to power our delivery system.
 These changes, which are passed through to you without mark-up, help ensure that you’re billed at a rate that closely reflects the expected market price of gas.